HOW DOES FINANCING A CUSTOM HOME WORK IN COLORADO? | AN ELK RIDGE CUSTOM HOMES GUIDE

 HOW DO CHANGE ORDERS WORK?

 Many builders use change orders to seriously profit from their client’s adjustments to the plan, design, paint colors, etc. with large fees and insane markups.
 We, however, only use change orders to record changes in the scope-of-work and only charge a nominal fee for the associated administrative work.
-We do not penalize our clients for changing their mind, which happens all the time.
-For simple changes (i.e., colors, fixtures, finishes, etc.) we simply record the change in Co-Construct and have our clients approve the product change with the associated budget change, up or down (if any) with no fees from us.
-We reserve change orders for things like adding a deck where there wasn’t one or making an adjustment to the approved plans that requires going back through engineering and planning.
+We reserve change orders for things like adding a deck where there wasn’t one or making an adjustment to the approved plans that requires going back through engineering and planning or changing a selection after it has already been bid on.
 Those changes are added to the budget (along with our normal overhead and profit) and assessed a small admin fee to cover our time working on it.

 HOW DO BANKS' LOAN PROGRAMS DIFFER?
 AND WHICH ONES ARE THE BEST?